0libre/ScreenshotService/README.md

 # Screenshot Service
 A complete stack to receive URL:s to screenshot.
-The service will then make screenshots available in multiple sizes.
+The service will then make screenshots available using a generated token.

 ## Prerequisite
 * To use this service it assumes that you have an `Amazon Web Services account`.